 Conditional Waiver of Waste Discharge Requirements

+Conditional Waiver of Waste Discharge Requirements

 In accordance with Water Code section 13269, the State Water Board hereby waives the requirements to submit a report of waste discharge, obtain waste discharge requirements, and pay fees for discharges from OWTS covered by this Policy.
 Owners of OWTS covered by this Policy shall comply with the following conditions:

 The OWTS shall function as designed with no surfacing effluent.